kiddsng/kiddsng.github.io/README.md

-# My Portfolio Website (NOT COMPLETED)
+# My Portfolio Website (version 1.)

-A website project that showcase my personal portfolio.
+A website project that showcases my personal portfolio.

 It is created with powerful frameworks such as React, Vite, Tailwind CSS, and Framer Motion, and deployed with the help of GitHub Pages.